21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 14. Dumbbell Squeeze Press

-The dumbbell squeeze press is one of the most effective chest pressing exercises which targets the inner chest and front delt.
+The dumbbell squeeze press is one of the most effective pressing exercises which targets the inner chest and front delt.

 During the squeeze press, the dumbbells are kept in contact with each other at all times, and you’re actively squeezing them inward (against each other) as hard as possible.